statsig-io/docs/docs/metrics/archiving-metrics.md

 Statsig offers two ways to manage the end-of-life for your metrics.
 - **Archiving a metric**: for when a metric is no longer relevant, but you still wish to maintain the history of it.
 This will stop computing the metric, but retain the history for your record.
 Use case example: you can archive older versions of a metric that continues to evolve so you have a record of how the metric has evolved over time.
 - **Deleting a metric**: for when you've made a mistake, logged or imported an irrelevant metric, or created a more accurate version of a metric.
 This will remove the metric from Statsig completely, including its history.
-Use case examples include incorrect definition, incorrect name, duplicative metric that you don't want to confuse others with.
+Use case examples include incorrect definition, incorrect name, duplicate metric that you don't want to confuse others with.

 # Archiving Metrics